Texas Advance Directives Act: Support

-Before the Act, a hospital could obtain a court injunction to withdraw treatment without giving the family any time to arrange a transfer.
+Before the act, a hospital could obtain a court injunction to withdraw treatment without giving the family any time to arrange a transfer.

-Unlike many previous policies, the Act does not take money into an account.
-A poor person has the same rights under the Act as a wealthy person.
+Unlike many previous policies, the act does not take money into an account.
+A poor person has the same rights under the act as a wealthy person.

-Bioethicst and practicing MD Beverly B. Nuckols has argued: "There are no futile patients... there is only futile medicine and technology.
+Bioethicist and practicing doctor Beverly B. Nuckols has argued: "There are no futile patients... there is only futile medicine and technology.
 If my patient suffers organ failure after organ failure, some medicines and technology can become harmful – sometimes by causing side effects and more organ failure, often by prolonging the patient's dying."

 Criticism

-The major criticisms of the Act involve the period of time allowed to transfer, and the ability of the ethics committee to make the final decision on whether continued care is considered futile.
+The major criticisms of the act involve the period of time allowed to transfer, and the ability of the ethics committee to make the final decision on whether continued care is considered futile.

-The current Act provides a 10-day period for the patient's family either to find another facility to accept the patient or to obtain a court injunction to extend the time period.
-If no other facility will accept the patient within the period of time and the family is unable to obtain a court injunction, then the hospital is legally permitted to withdraw life sustaining-treatment from the patient, and to allow the disease process(es) to bring about patient's death.
+The act provides a 10-day period for the patient's family either to find another facility to accept the patient or to obtain a court injunction to extend the time period.
+If no other facility will accept the patient within the period of time and the family is unable to obtain a court injunction, then the hospital is legally permitted to withdraw life sustaining-treatment from the patient, and to allow the disease to bring about patient's death.
 Critics maintain that ten days is not enough time to secure alternate care.